 - Entering a residential yard to look into a residential structure and infringe on the privacy of the inhabitants

 Want to avoid these penalties?
-Fight for freedom by calling a Phoenix criminal defense lawyer at MayesTelles PLLC.
+Call a Phoenix trespassing lawyer at MayesTelles PLLC.
 We're available 24/7.

 Fight False Charges of Criminal Trespassing